[Major revision–posted 1/2/23 (replaces 10/13/20 edition)]

 The Chief Diversity Officer and Vice President for Diversity, Equity & Inclusion serves on the President's Executive Council to provide leadership and direction to advance mission-driven efforts relating to diversity, equity, and inclusion strategies.
 The Vice President for Diversity, Equity & Inclusion role provides leadership for, supervises, and directs the following areas and activities:

 (a) The Office of Institutional Diversity;

 (b) The Division of Diversity, Equity, & Inclusion, including AVID First-Year Experience, College Connect, DREAM Resource Center, Texas Tech Chess Program, Mentor Tech, University Interscholastic League (UIL), Military & Veterans Programs, First Generation Transition & Mentoring Programs, McNair Scholars Program, TRIO Student Support Services, Raider Education, and Student Intersectional Leadership Council (SILC);

-(d) Shared oversight with the Vice Provost for University Programs and Student Success for Women's and Gender Studies.
+(d) Shared oversight with the Dean of University Studies for Women's and Gender Studies.

 b.
 Delegation of Authority

 The President delegates the authority to approve the following transactions within the administrative area for which the recipient of the delegation is responsible, in accordance with established university human resources policies and procedures, the appropriate classification system, the university pay plan, approved budget allocations, Rules and Regulations of the Board of Regents (Regents' Rules), the Legislative Appropriations Bill, and state and federal statutes.